LegendenJoel/bibook/bibook/msa/progressive.md

 ### Iterative Approaches as a Practical Alternative

 Given the inefficiencies of dynamic programming for MSAs, bioinformaticians have turned to heuristics that mimic the behaviour of full dynamic programming.
-Particularly iterative approaches, such as progressive alignment .
+Particularly iterative approaches, such as progressive alignment.
 These methods simplify the alignment process by breaking it down into manageable steps.
 Progressive alignment, for instance, first generates a guide tree based on pairwise similarities, then iteratively aligns sequences according to the tree's order.
 This reduces the computational burden and allows for the processing of large datasets in a reasonable time frame.

 ## Progressive Alignments